Treats: Small pockets of submental fat under the chin

 After treatment, patients will be able to return to their normal activities within 1 day.
 Patients may experience temporary soreness, bruising, firmness, lumps, bumps, or redness in the treatment area.
 In most cases, the area under the neck where Kybella was injected will be swollen for 2-3 days.
-As with all injections, there is a risk of a temporary bruise after injection.

-Before injecting the neck with Kybella, I numb the area to be injected.
+Before injecting the neck with Kybella, Dr. Kulbersh numbs the area to be injected.
 During this process, patients will feel a few minor pricks and stings, but it is very well tolerated.
 The overall pain level during each injection is quite low.

-In all medical treatments, there are risks involved.
+In all medical treatments, there are potential risks involved.
 Risks are minimized by proper patient selection and proper injection technique by a highly skilled and experienced facial plastic surgeon.
 The risks associated with Kybella injections included:

 - Weakness or injury to the nerve that moves the lower lip.
-(This occurred in 4% of patients during the clinical trial.
+(This occurred in only 4% of the patients during the clinical trial.
 Amongst all of these patients, the nerve recovered and the patients regained full functioning of the nerve.
 It took an average of 44 days for the nerve to return back to normal.)

 - Difficulty swallowing.
-(This occurred in 2% of patients during the clinical trials.
+(This occurred in only 2% of patients during the clinical trials.
 It took an average of 3 days for swallowing to return to normal.)